nhr/swn/README.md

 So far, you're thinking "hey, this reasonably sane JSON-speaking API gives me a good feeling about the back end code."
 Whelp, here's where you may get panicky.

 **Remember [CGI](http://en.wikipedia.org/wiki/Common_Gateway_Interface)?**
-The `CGI` directory in this repo is not a cruel hoax.
+The `cgi-bin` directory in this repo is not a cruel hoax.
 In order to get this ship sailing, you will need to configure your web server with CGI support.

 **seed.cgi**
 Really simple script; calls `SWNUtil::tokenize_seed` on a random number to provide a seed value.
 This is the back end of `getRandSeed` above.